crcn/sift.js/README.md

 var sifted = sift(/^j/, ['craig','john','jake']); //['john','jake']

-//A *sifter* is returned if the second parameter is omited var siftPeople = sift({
+//A *sifter* is returned if the second parameter is omitted var siftPeople = sift({

 	//you can also filter against functions